PinkJazz/helios_android/README.md

-# Barcode Localizer App for Helios Project
+# Video Recorder App for Helios Project
 ==========================================

 Android app to integrate with Amazon Web Services - takes video in background and uploads to helios-smart bucket in Amazon S3.